Roman Reigns Vs. Undertaker: Why WWE Needs To Pull Trigger On Reigns Heel Turn [Opinion]

 — pwstream (@pwstream) March 9, 2017

 This isn’t the first time I’ve written about why a Roman Reigns heel turn makes a ton of sense.
 Yes, it’s true that Reigns’ YouTube videos on the WWE channel are big draws, and there are some solid numbers to back that up.
-Many fans do pay good money for a chance to yell “Roman sucks!” or boo “The Big Dog” in person,” while at the same time silently respecting the good work he does in the ring.
+Many fans do pay good money for a chance to yell “Roman sucks!” or boo “The Big Dog” in person, while at the same time silently respecting the good work he does in the ring.
 I should know, having attended WWE’s Manila show last September and done all that.

 Still, insisting that Roman Reigns, not The Undertaker, be the babyface in their WrestleMania 33 feud is like insisting the morning sky is green when it is, in fact, blue.
 The WWE Universe knows that ‘Taker may not be much longer for the wrestling ring, and WWE forcing fans to cheer the man who retired the beloved Undertaker (assuming Reigns does win and Undertaker does retire immediately post-‘Mania) would be an insult to their intelligence, not to mention another good argument for those who believe WWE doesn’t listen to its loyal fans.